Clyrex9/Clyrex9/README.md

 - 👋 Hi, I’m @Clyrex9
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning JS and C
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me clyrex9@gmail.com